 Both of these tools perform great, have powerful motors, and are reliable.
 The bad thing is that neither of them has that “wow” factor that truly sets them apart from the flood of miter saw models available today, but at least they come with the adequate safety features (blade guards and .

-Between the DeWalt DW715 and the DeWalt DWS779, we feel that you would get much more value out of the latter than the former mainly due to the sliding capability of the arm.
 However, if you’re working on small projects like making picture frames, a sliding arm shouldn’t be what you need, and the DW715 would be the more cost-effective option, though it doesn’t have the capacity to be your go-to miter saw when you grow and develop a taste for working on larger projects.